+Correction: Amish Attacks-Appeal story

 Amish leader convicted in beard-cutting attacks files appeal

+The leader of a breakaway Amish group in Ohio convicted in hair- and beard-cutting attacks is asking a federal judge to overturn his sentence

-CLEVELAND – The leader of a breakaway Amish group in Ohio convicted in hair- and beard-cutting attacks is asking a federal judge to overturn his 2012 convictions.
+CLEVELAND (AP) — The leader of a breakaway Amish group in Ohio convicted in hair- and beard-cutting attacks is asking a federal judge to overturn his sentence.

-Samuel Mullet Sr. is arguing in an appeal filed Friday that his former attorney made a series of mistakes during the trial and in his previous appeals.
+Samuel Mullet Sr. argued in an appeal filed Jan.
+12 that his former attorney made a series of mistakes during the trial and in his previous appeals.

 His former attorney said in court documents that he did make errors handling the case.